dragonish/obsidian-heading-decorator/README.md

 Implement displaying specific content around headings based on their levels.

-This plugin supports optional decoration for reading view, editing view (*Live Preview* and *Source mode*) and *[Outline](https://help.obsidian.md/plugins/outline)* plugin.
+This plugin supports optional decoration for reading view, editing view (*Live Preview* and *Source mode*), *[Outline](https://help.obsidian.md/plugins/outline)* and *[Headings in Explorer](https://github.com/patrickchiang/obsidian-headings-in-explorer)* plugin.
 This plugin does not modify any note content, only decorates the heading section based on the existing note content.

 ## Preview